-- Precaution: Promptly remove any intravascular catheter that is no longer essential.11 Evaluate the need for large-bore venous access against the patient's current therapy requirements.
-Should this device be used for continued venous access, maintain distal lumen sideport patency with KVO (Keep Vein Open) I.V. rate as per hospital protocol. - 2.
-Precaution: Place the patient in a supine position. - 3.
-Remove dressing, if applicable.
-Precaution: To minimize the risk of cutting access device, do not use scissors to remove dressing. - Using staple remover, remove staple(s), where applicable, or remove sutures from primary suture site.
-Precaution: Be careful not to cut access device. - Withdraw device from hemostasis valve.
+- Precaution: Promptly remove any intravascular catheter that is no longer essential.
+16 Evaluate the need for large-bore venous access against the patient's current therapy requirements.
+Should this device be used for continued venous access, maintain distal lumen sideport patency with KVO (Keep Vein Open) LV. rate as per hospital protocol. - 2.
+Precaution: Place the patient in a supine position. - Remove dressing, if applicable.
+Precaution: To minimize the risk of cutting the access device, do not use scissors to remove the dressing. - Using staple remover, remove staple(s), where applicable, or remove sutures from primary anchoring site. - Withdraw device from hemostasis valve.
 Cover hemostasis valve with sterile-gloved finger.
 Warning: Hemostasis valve must be occluded at all times to minimize the risk of air embolism or hemorrhage. - 6.
 Warning: Exposure of the central vein to atmospheric pressure may result in entry of air into the central venous system.
 Remove access device slowly, pulling it parallel to the skin.
-As access device exits the site, apply pressure with a dressing impermeable to air, e.g. Vaseline^{®†} gauze.
-Because the residual access device track remains an air entry point until completely sealed, the occlusive dressing should remain in place for at least 24-72 hours dependent upon the amount of time the access device was indwelling.^{14,19,21,23} - Upon removal of the access device, inspect it to make sure that the entire length has been withdrawn.

-8. Document removal procedure.
+As access device exits the site, apply pressure with a dressing impermeable to air, e.g. Vaseline[®] gauze.
+Because the residual access device track remains an air entry point until completely sealed, the occlusive dressing should remain in place for at least 24-72 hours dependent upon the amount of time the access device was indwelling. ^{23-24,5,09} - Upon removal of the access device, inspect it to make sure that the entire length has been withdrawn. - 8.
+Document removal procedure.